Rapol/lambda-utils/README.md

 const result = await connection.query(sql, args);
 ```

-You can also specify to get a new connnection in case you need to have multiple transactions.
-In this case, you will need to close the connection.
+You can also specify to get a new connnection instead of the cache one in case you need to have multiple transactions.
+When doing this you will need to close the connection.

 ```
 const { getSqlConnection, closeSqlConnection } = db;

 const connection = await getSqlConnection(null, { requireNewConnection: true });
 const result = await connection.query(sql, args);
-closeSqlConnection(connection);
+await closeSqlConnection(connection);
 ```

-The DB configuration is done by environment variables
+The DB credentials and configuration is done via environment variables

 ```
 process.env.DB_USER